LewisBull2303/battleships/README.md

 ## Features

 ### Main Menu
-- A fun main menu which is reminiscent of an old style arace game
+- A fun main menu which is reminiscent of an old style arace game.
-- Clearly shows the player all of the choices available to them
+- Clearly shows the player all of the choices available to them.
-- Has a flashy and bold ASCII art title to draw the player in
+- Has a flashy and bold ASCII art title to draw the player in.
 - User Stories answered:

+### Game Rules/How to play
+- Clearly displays the rules and how to play to the user.
+- Allows the user to return back to the main menu whenever they wish.
+- User Stories answered:

+### Grid Select/Difficulty Select
+- Gives the user multiple options on how large they want the grid
+- Allows the user to select any size they wish which all corresponds to a specific difficulty
+- User Stories Answered:

+### Leaderboard
+- Clearly displays to the user the 10 best players usernames and their individual scores
+- Allows the user to return back to the home page whenever they wish
+- User Stories Answered:

 Battleships is a Python Terminal Game, which runs in the Visual Studio Code terminal